BlackButterfli/group6_project/README.md

 The program creates BLAST database, performs BLAST searches and parse the results to an output in a user-friendly format.

 Developed as part of a university project, it aims to identify and analyze specific pathogen genes of interest in novel *Yersinia* bacterial strains.
-It can be run to the specific pathogen genes or any genes of interest by the user.
+It can be run to the specific pathogen genes or **any genes of interest by the user**.
 It also has the functionality to retrive sequence from FASTA file by an ID.

 ### Main Features: